 List the RU’s other major academic achievements (e.g. Academy of Finland Flagship and Centres of Excellence, and Academy professors, ERC- and other major EU-funded projects, patents, major awards, open access data, reagents, software, intellectual property and datasets, tasks in national and international academic boards).

 The unit has had only one Academy of Finland Center of Excellence (Center of Genetic Analyses) coordination, even though the members of it has participated to other ones coordinated by other universities?
 The staff of the RU have many positions of trust in various national and international scientific boards and committees (r.g.
-Academy of Finland, ) ….. and editorial boards of scientific journals (e.g. Genetics, Journal of Evolutionary Biology, g3, more here please).
+Academy of Finland, ) ….. and editorial boards of scientific journals (e.g. Genetics, Journal of Evolutionary Biology, g3, Annales Zoologi Fennici, Oecologia (Markku Orell) more here please).
 RU staff have six patents or patent applications related to development and usage of antimicrobial peptides (AM Pirttilä).

 -